Back to top

 Engine

 The vessel is powered by a Mercedes OM617 five cylinder naturally aspirated diesel engine.
 The exhaust manifold was replaced with wet type, likely when the engine was installed.
 Engine cooling is provided by a keel cooler external to the hull along the starboard board with both inlet and outlet on the same side of the ER.
-The keel cooler was replaced in 2021 and is consists of two 18 foot length of 2" schedule 80 steel pipe with a U-fitting connecting the forward ends with small connecting tabs along the length.
-Engine oil is cooled by a inline cooler on the return of the keel cooler and a hand operated pump on the aft of the engine can be used to remove oil from the engine.
+The keel cooler was replaced in 2021 and consists of two 18 foot lengths of 2" schedule 80 steel pipe with a U-fitting connecting the forward ends with small connecting tabs along the length.
+Engine oil is cooled by an inline cooler on the return of the keel cooler and a hand operated pump on the aft of the engine can be used to remove oil from the engine.
 The transmission is a Hurth HBW250 and the stern tube is a grease packed steel tube type with packing glands.

 Bow Thruster